streembit/streembit-cli/docs/gateway_ftdi.md

 ![Gateway JP1](gateway_to_ftdi_pins.png?raw=true "Gateway JP1")

-## XBEE configuration
+## Write settings to the XBEE module

 Install the DIGI XCTU configuration tool.
-This pplication must be used to configure the XBEE Zigbee MCU.
+This application must be used to configure the XBEE Zigbee MCU.

-Using the DIG XCTU software or some other Terminal Emulator or processor, the following settings within the XBee ZB SMT module would need to be set:
+Using the DIG XCTU software the following settings within the XBee ZB SMT module would need to be set:

 - ZS: 2
 - AP: 1